“Every one of us can start changing headlines when we start reaching out our hands.”

 I volunteered with Mercy Ships, a faith-based nonprofit from 2015 – 2017, working in Madagascar and Benin as both a pediatric ward nurse and a screening nurse.
 The screening team is responsible for finding and selecting patients for surgery as well as coordinating the logistics of their stay on the ship.

 Global health has always been a passion of mine.
 I’ve traveled to and/or worked in Southeast Asia, Central America, the Caribbean, Western & Eastern Europe, and around the continent of Africa.
-In August I am taking my passion one step further: I begin a Master’s in Public Health program at the Harvard School of Public Health.
-I am both humbled and excited to learn how to best use my skills to bring health care to under-served communities.
+In 2019, I completed a Master’s in Public Health program at the Harvard School of Public Health, concentrating on Global Health.
+After working as a Grant Project Manager for three years, I recently started working with CURE International as the Director of Monitoring and Evaluation.
+I am both humbled and excited to learn how to best use my skills to bring health care to underserved children around the world.

 Thanks for stopping by.
 I hope my stories resonate with you.